Ihsoj-Mahos/cs230/README.md

 # cs230

-Notes updated till quiz-1 syllabus to be held on Jan 27, 2023
+* Notes updated till quiz-1 syllabus to be held on Jan 27, 2023
+* Notes updated till quiz-2 syllabus to be held on March 13, 2023

 # Important :